dansmyers/IntroToCS/Assignments/6-Jeu_Monegasque.md

 Notice that the problem is phrased as **at least** not **exactly**.

-Python's lists have a built-in method called `coun`t that can check the number of occurrences of an item in the list.
+Python's lists have a built-in method called `count` that can check the number of occurrences of an item in the list.
 Suppose you want to generate a list of 6 die rolls and then count the number of 6's that occur.

 ```
 rolls = []